-The TOE platform protects itself by having its own code and data protected from unauthorized access (using hardware provided memory protection features), by securing user and TOE Security Functionality (TSF) data, by ensuring the integrity and authenticity of TSF updates and downloaded applications, and by locking the TOE upon user request or after a defined time of user inactivity.
+The TOE platform protects itself by having its own code and data protected from unauthorized access (using hardware provided memory protection features), by securing user and TOE Security Functionality (TSF) data, and by ensuring the integrity and authenticity of TSF updates and downloaded applications, and by locking the TOE upon user request or after a defined time of user inactivity.

-The TOE provides protection of data at rest and access control mechanisms for use by applications.
+The TOE provides protection of data at rest, and access control mechanisms for use by applications.
 Access control for data and services, including Apple Pay, rely on the enforcement of user authentication.

 To use Apple Pay, a user must have a passcode set on the device and, optionally, biometrics (Touch ID).
-User authentication to authorize an Apple Pay transaction on an enrolled device is provided by a userdefined password and user enrolled biometrics.
+User authentication to authorize an Apple Pay transaction on an enrolled device is provided by a user-defined password and user enrolled biometrics.
 The minimum length of the password, password rules, and the maximum number of consecutive failed authentication attempts is statically set by Apple for each macOS release.
 Biometrics are enrolled and managed by the User.
-Up to 5 fingerprints can be enrolled on a single TOE by the user.
+Up to 5 fingerprints can be enrolled using the biometric sensor of the Magic Keyboard on a single TOE by the user.
+Up to 5 Magic Keyboards can be paired with a single Mac device.

 For greater convenience when using multiple Apple devices, some devices can automatically unlock others in certain situations.
 For this security target, the considered usage is: A Mac can be unlocked by an Apple Watch.
-This can be enabled by the user with "Auto Unlock with Apple Watch" setting in the System Preferences.
+This can be enabled by the user with the "Auto Unlock with Apple Watch" setting in the System Preferences.

-When Auto Unlock with Apple Watch is enabled, a MacBook running macOS High Sierra or later can be unlocked using a paired Apple Watch Series 3 or later.
+When Auto Unlock with Apple Watch is enabled, a Mac device running macOS High Sierra or later can be unlocked using a paired Apple Watch Series 3 or later.
 The user can also use their Apple Watch to approve other requests to enter their administrator password.
+This usage does not include the user authentication for Apple Pay.

-The Secure Enclave is responsible for ensuring user authorization (the combination of user authentication and user intent) before a payment is authorized from the device.
+The Secure Enclave is responsible for ensuring user authorization (the combination of User authentication and user intent) before a payment is authorized from the device.

-The TOE relies on its environment to facilitate Apple Pay transactions; the transaction data is always processed by the Secure Element, which is outside the TOE boundary.
+The TOE relies on its environment to facilitate Apple Pay transactions: the transaction data is always processed by the Secure Element, which is outside the TOE boundary.
 The Secure Element only allows a payment to be made after it receives authorization from the Secure Enclave.
 For each transaction, the payment applets hosted on the Secure Element generate a payment cryptogram.
 This cryptogram and the Device Account Number form a transaction-specific dynamic security code, which is provided to the payment network and the card issuer, allowing them to verify each transaction.